 The most obvious reason to consider a tax refund loan is because you need money quickly and for the short-term.
 Maybe it’s February and you have a major bill coming up.
 Or perhaps your emergency fund isn’t quite big enough and you could really use the money from your tax refund.
 A tax refund loan may help you.

 The people who most commonly receive tax refund loans are taxpayers who file early in the tax season and claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC).
 Under federal law, the IRS cannot provide tax refunds right away for people who claim these credits.
-For the 2019 tax filing season, the earliest date you could expect your refund, if you claimed one of those two credits, is February 27, 2019.
+For the 2019 tax filing season, the earliest date you could expect your refund, if you claimed one of those two credits, was February 27, 2019.
 So if you claim those credits and you are filing early in the year, you may have to wait longer than usual.

 If you are looking for a loan that lasts more than a couple of weeks, a tax refund loan is not the best choice for you.
 It also may not be a good idea if you suspect for some reason that you won’t be able to pay back the loan in full (such as if the lender offers a loan worth slightly more than your refund, and you don’t know if you’ll be able to pay back the difference).